deliverystack/wink/README.md

 serde_json = "1.0"
 ```

-Some sources for command codes:
+Some sources for command lines and command codes:

 * https://docs.microsoft.com/en-us/windows/uwp/launch-resume/launch-settings-app

 * https://4sysops.com/wiki/list-of-ms-settings-uri-commands-to-open-specific-settings-in-windows-10/

-Files (in the /src directory):
+Files in the /src directory:

 - invocable.rs (struct): Metadata about a command that the system can invoke.
 - invocablecategory.rs (struct): A named list of invocables.